ProJensen/Microsoft-365-Lab/Lab03-MFA-Enforcement/README.md

 - Select the target user account
 - Open **Authentication methods**
 - Review the currently registered authentication methods for the user
+- Confirm that no usable authentication methods were registered for the user